 The UFC is heading to Moncton, Canada (wherever the hell that is) this weekend for an exciting fight card.
 While a lot of the bouts look entertaining from a fan’s perspective, these betting lines really suck.
-Nevertheless, I’m too much of a degenerate to pass on this event so here are my breakdowns for the fights I’m looking to bet.
+Nevertheless, I’m too much of a degenerate to pass on this event so here are my MMA predictions for the fights I’m looking to bet.

 Nasrat Haqparast vs. Thibault Gouti